- File an issue.

 Source of the documentation can be found in the docs directory.
 To contribute to Dredd's documentation, you will need to follow the MkDocs installation instructions.
 Once installed, you may use following commands:

 Dredd strives for as much test coverage as possible.
 Coveralls help us to monitor how successful we are in achieving the goal.
-The process of collecting coverage:
+If a Pull Request introduces drop in coverage, it won't be accepted unless the author or reviewer provides a good reason why an exception should be made.

 - coffee-coverage is used to instrument the CoffeeScipt code.